NCAR/NHUG/docs/blog/posts/2024-12-16-vscode-compute.md

 <!-- more -->

+## Procedure

+1. Open VSCode from your local machine
+2. In VSCode, connect to a Casper login node using RemoteSSH as described [here](https://ncar-hpc-docs.readthedocs.io/en/latest/environment-and-software/vscode/#connecting-to-derecho-or-casper)
+3. Once connected to the login node, open up a new terminal window (Ctrl+Shift+\`) and execute the script: `./glade/home/u/bneuman/scripts/qvscode/qvscode.sh`
+4. Enter a valid project code and follow the prompts to launch a PBS job
+5. A new VSCode window will open and connect to the compute node when your PBS job has started

-You must have a running VSCode Casper login session to launch the *qvscode* script.
-First, [connect to a login node](https://ncar-hpc-docs.readthedocs.io/en/latest/environment-and-software/vscode/#connecting-to-derecho-or-casper) and then launch the *qvscode* script from the built-in terminal.
+You *must* have a running VSCode Casper login session to launch the *qvscode* script.
+[Connect to a login node](https://ncar-hpc-docs.readthedocs.io/en/latest/environment-and-software/vscode/#connecting-to-derecho-or-casper) and then launch the *qvscode* script from VSCode's built-in terminal.
 This script will not work if you are connected to your local machine or launch it from outside of VSCode.

-From a login node launch the script:
+Script path and file:

 `./glade/home/u/bneuman/scripts/qvscode/qvscode.sh`

 !!! warning
     This is a temporary path and will likely change in the near future.

 A new VSCode window will launch on the compute node after user input or reading from the settings file.
+The above procedure can be simplified by using a settings file as described in the [Settings Mode](#settings-mode) section.

 ## Operating Modes

-*Prompt Mode* will prompt the user for the values needed to launch the PBS job.
+[Prompt Mode]($prompt-mode) will prompt the user for the values needed to launch the PBS job.
 It contains default values to make launching a job faster.

-*Settings Mode* reads in variables from a user defined settings file and quickly launches a compute node with these settings.
+[Settings Mode]($settings-mode) reads in variables from a user defined settings file and quickly launches a compute node with these settings.
 It requires a specific path and format.

 ### Prompt Mode